Thomasjuth/Project-Number-2-Javascript/README.md

         3. I want to be able to mute the sound.
         4. I want to be able to play against the computer.
         5. I want to be entertained by the simplicity of the game and its quirky design.
+        6. I want to be able to play the game on both mobile phone and computer.

     -